 This walk visits the Barrenjoey Lighthouse and Syndey's northern beaches.

-It takes about 10 hours to complete the full 25 kilometre walk, with plenty of breaks and photography stops.
+It takes about 7 hours to complete the full 26 kilometre walk,

-A brisk walker can do this much faster, but consider that there's a lot to see along the way.
+Consider that there's a lot to see along the way.

 Getting there and back

 Get the bus to Palm Beach using transportnsw.info.
 Plan your return trip from Narrabeen at transportnsw.info.